Dinty1/TacoScript/README.md

 Instructions:

 1) Create a file called "index.taco".
 This will be your script file.
-2) When you wish to run the script, run "node ." in your terminal.
-You should see output there.
+2) When you wish to run the script, install node.js, navigate to that directory and run "node ." in your terminal.

 Function list: